microsoft/CameraTraps/collaborations.md

-# Working with the AI for Earth Camera Trap Tools
+# Getting started with MegaDetector

 ## Table of contents